ramshackle-code/.github/MEMBERS.md

 Becoming a member of our organization is totally free of charge but has some requirements:

-- You will have activated MFA (Multifactor Authentication) in your personal GitHub account with which you will become a member.
+1. You will have activated MFA (Multifactor Authentication) in your personal GitHub account with which you will become a member.
-- Never having been previously expelled from the community
+2. Never having been previously expelled from the community
-- Have a GitHub account at least 24 hours old
+3. Have a GitHub account at least 24 hours old
-- Have used GitHub to create repositories, Issues, Pull Request and etc, before (even on a personal level).
+4. Have used GitHub to create repositories, Issues, Pull Request and etc, before (even on a personal level).
-- Speak English or Spanish
+5. Speak English or Spanish
-- Have some computer skills
+6. Have some computer skills
-- Not to have more than one member account at a time in the organization.
+7. Not to have more than one member account at a time in the organization.
 (If this were the case it would violate the code of conduct of the organization and would be expelled immediately, this rule does not apply to administrators).
-- Not use Nano
+8. Not having committed any intellectual property crime, computer fraud, data theft, or any other related criminal act

 ### CODE OF CONDUCT